 Does your loved one have anything adventurous or playful that they really enjoyed doing?
 Whether it is by yourself or getting others together who want to celebrate with you, you can plan a day full of adventures.
 It could be a favorite restaurant, outdoor activity that they enjoyed, going to see a movie, having a picnic at a park, or going somewhere to listen to music.

-7. Create a Memorial Garden
+7. Plant a Garden in Their Memory

 Another way to celebrate a death anniversary is to plant beautiful flowers, trees, or even edible shrubbery that you can tend to and watch grow.
 If you have any keepsakes or reminders that you can include in the garden to decorate, it adds a nice touch.
 Helping something grow can cultivate a deep sense of peace on your journey.

-8. Visit Their Final Resting Place
+8. Visit Their Resting Place

 It is a tradition among many cultures to visit a gravesite and usually to bring flowers to adorn the headstone.
 An option would be to bring a picnic, lay out a blanket, even light a candle or two while you are there.
 Take some time to really sit with your loved ones and even share with them what is new in your life.